 At Clayton's Auto Service, we help you keep your cool which will keep you in the driving lane.

 Your cooling system is very important.
-It circulates coolant through the radiator and your engine to protect your car from overheating.
+It circulates coolant through the radiator and your engine to protect your vehicle from overheating.
 There are five main components to the cooling system:

 the radiator cap